A New Parallel Message-distribution Technique for Cost-based Steganography: Message Distribution

 Using the same view point as \cite{sharifzadeh2015}, water filling problem's solution can be utilized which is used in solving power allocation for Gaussian vector channels with power constraint \cite{waterfilling}.
 Therefore, message can be distributed with linear measure instead of the exponential measure which changes (\ref{additive probability}) to the formulation below by having the same assumption of mutually independent and symmetrical embedding impacts under an additive distortion scenario:

 where $\lambda$ is the Lagrangian multiplier which can be determined from (\ref{message constraint}).
-This methodology can be applied to any cost based algorithm after calculating all the $\rho$ values, instead of using (\ref{additive probability}).
+However, for the actual embedding using Syndrome Trellis codes \cite{filler2011minimizing}, a system of equations should be solved to transform all $p(s_{ij})$'s back to embedding costs using (\ref{additive probability}) same as the procedure shown in \cite{sedighi2015content}.This methodology can be applied to any cost based algorithm after calculating all the $\rho$ values, instead of using (\ref{additive probability}).
 This new distribution method avoids embedding in pixels with costs more than $(3\lambda)^{-1}$.
 We have also run comparative experiments to check the effectiveness of the proposed distribution model which the results are presented in Table \ref{table1}.
 In the mentioned table, linear and exponential are the proposed and the previously used distributions respectively.
 The other two models which are uniform and polynomial are formulated in (\ref{uniform}) and (\ref{poly}) correspondingly.

 where $\theta$ is the unit step function.
-Figure \ref{pics} visualizes the embedding probabilities for all these four measures.
+Fig. \ref{pics} visualizes the embedding probabilities for all these four measures.
 It can be observed that the proposed method embeds more in noisy areas comparing to exponential and polynomial models which helps in avoiding smooth regions more and increasing the security.
 However, uniform distribution only embeds in texture areas and totally avoids smooth regions which causes in a lower security comparing to the other three functions.

 In the next section, we have provided the experimental results for comparing few state of the art algorithms with their altered versions using the proposed technique.